 IOST will need many active community groups to seriously compete against EOS, other platforms, and especially Ethereum.
 If you’re interested in IOST, vote for — and get in touch with! — your favorite IOST nodes and communities.

 Follow me here on Medium (Peter Keay) or on Twitter (twitter.com/bitgensteinx) to get more cryptocurrency content, especially on dApp platforms.
 Follow Leobi (twitter.com/leobi_iost) for more IOST updates.

-Next time, we’ll consider a defense of Ethereum’s chances at becoming a dominant platform.
-Then, it’s on to other platforms like Zilliqa, Dfinity, and more — but first, Bitcoin’s own Lighting Network and its capacity as a platform for “lapps.”
+Then, we’ll look at a defense of Ethereum’s chances at becoming a dominant platform before moving on to other platforms like Zilliqa, Dfinity, and Bitcoin’s own Lighting Network and its capacity as a platform for “lapps.”